 - Competitive ELISA: Measures the concentration of an antigen by observing competition between the sample antigen and a labelled antigen.

-Diagnosis of Disease
+Diagnosis of Disease by ELISA

 - Bacterial Diseases